centreon/centreon-documentation/versioned_docs/version-22.10/reporting/generate-reports.md

 import TabItem from '@theme/TabItem';

-This chapters describes features you need to manipulate to be able to generate & manage reports.
+This chapter describes features you need to manipulate to be able to generate & manage reports.

 ![image](../assets/reporting/first_page.png)